PAOTY Semi Final - My internal monologue!

 (Lots of camera crew and staff are between us and Emma.
 Someone interviews me and I think I’ve made a good meaty comment about wanting to show Emma as a mother and a businesswoman.
 But then I may have called her Emma Bunting.
 D’ohh).

 “Just get the big shapes down.
 Block it in.
 You can do this.
 Just paint what you can see.
 Hang on a minute, I can’t see Emma!
-What’s Ed doing?
+What’s Ed Lawrensen doing?
 Ed always paints from life.
 He’s right next to me looking cool calm and collected with his reasonable sized canvas… better take a photo to work from”.

 (Tai interviews me.
 He feels like an old friend, and his confidence in my ability is calming)